-Each Board Committee is responsible for managing their area of the risk register.
+Each Board Committee is responsible for managing their area of the risk register, this includes educational risks.
 Each Board Committee reviews their area of the risk register at each meeting and it is amended/updated as appropriate.
 Where a significant risk is identified, this is reported to the Board at each Board meeting.
 Overall monitoring of the risk register is overseen by the Audit & Risk Committee, with the full risk register reviewed at least annually.
+In this way steps are taken to mitigate risk.
+Some significant risks such as public and employee liability are covered by the Trust's insurance policy.